+Business Occupations

+OFFICE ASSISTANT

-Certificate in Office Assistant
+• Certificate in Office Assistant

 Program Description

 The Office Assistant program offers entry-level office-related skills for students who prefer to begin an office career quickly.
 Students acquire basic English, computer, word processing, and interpersonal skills.

 NOTE: The courses in this program may be applied toward an Office Administration certificate or associate of applied science degree.

 Career and Advancement Opportunities

 Graduate job placement for office assistant has been 100 percent for those seeking employment.
 Many graduates decide to continue for their Office Administration certificate or associate of applied science degree.

 Special Requirements

 None.

+Contact Information

-Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-OFFICE ASSISTANT CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
+Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

+OFFICE ASSISTANT CERTIFICATE

+Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
 Certificate requirement = 28 credits

-ENG 099 or Accuplacer Sentence Skills Score of 69 or equivalent (for BA 121)

-MATH 099 or Accuplacer Arithmetic Score of 57 or equivalent (for ACCT 111)

-RDG 099 or Accuplacer Reading Score of 69 or equivalent (or higher)
+RDG 099 or Accuplacer Reading Score of 69 or equivalent (or higher) (for ACCT 111)

-Term 1

-AA 101 3 credits

-AA 102 3 credits

-BA 121 3 credits

-BA 131 2 credits

-BA 150 or CP 176 or CSCI 101 4 credits

-Term 2

-AA 143 3 credits

-AA 170 1 credit

-AA 171 1 credit

-ACCT 111 3 credits

-Approved Elective 3 credits

-CIS 130 1 credit

-CIS 160 1 credit

-Approved Electives

-AA 107

-AA 173

-AA 200

-AA 296

-AA 297

-AA 298

-AA 299

-BA 122

-BA 252

-CIS 140

-CIS 143

-CIS 150

-CIS 151

-CIS 155
+Business Occupations

+PARALEGAL STUDIES

 Associate of Applied Science Degree in Paralegal Studies

 Program Description

-The Paralegal Studies program prepares students for entry into the legal profession.
+The Paralegal Studies program prepares students for careers in the legal profession.
 Paralegals are skilled professionals who perform substantive legal tasks under the supervision of a licensed attorney.
 Responsibilities include interviewing and assisting clients and witnesses, investigation, data analysis, drafting legal documents, research, litigation support and case management.
 The Paralegal Studies program is approved by the American Bar Association (ABA).

 NOTE: The associate degree may be transferred to the University of New Mexico College of Education towards a Bachelor of Science degree in Organizational Learning and Instructional Technologies (OLIT) with a concentration in Technologies and Training.

 Career and Advancement Opportunities

 Employment opportunities include placement in law firms, corporate legal departments, legal aid offices, public agencies and insurance companies.
-The Paralegal Studies program had 89 percent graduate job placement in 2000-01.
+The Paralegal Studies program had 100 percent graduate job placement in 2001-02.

 Special Requirements

 None.

 Contact Information Program information is available from the Business Occupations Department at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
 PARALEGAL STUDIES DEGREE Recommended Course Sequence for Full-time Students (Part-time Students should see an Advisor or Counselor to customize your educational plan.)
-Degree requirement = 68 credits
+Degree requirement = 61 credits